-The Community Planning Programme aligns with council's vision of being: connected, vibrant and thriving Manawatu - the best lifestyle in New Zealand.
-It directly aligns with council's village vision statement: Attractive and prosperous communities that offer lifestyle choices and business opportunities within a unique environment.
+The Community Planning Programme aligns with Council's vision of being: Proudly provincial.
+A great place to land.
+It directly aligns with Council's village vision statement: Attractive and prosperous communities that offer lifestyle choices and business opportunities within a unique environment.
 It supports communities to develop a shared vision for their village, through collaboration between communities, Council and other agencies.